 Sedation dentistry is a safe and effective solution to complex dental issues.
 It’s used by trained dentists all over the world as a way to help patients relax during their procedure to safely get the problem fixed.

 Sedation dentistry is a field of dental care that professionals are trained in so they can care for patients with more than a local anesthetic.
-Not every dentist has the special education need to do the job, so if you find one that does, like the experts at Serene Dental, you can trust that they have the knowledge to treat you safely.
+Not every dentist has a special education need to do the job, so if you find one that does, like the experts at Serene Dental, you can trust that they have the knowledge to treat you safely.

 Still, it’s understandable that you’re concerned, as the idea of being sedated is often scary.
 But with dental sedation, you have different options.
 Your dentist will talk to you about the pros and cons of each one to come up with a treatment.